MDDLingo/DSL3S/README.rst

 [1] https://fenix.ist.utl.pt/cursos/deic?locale=en_EN

-Wiki
+Usage
 --------------------------------------------------------------------------------------

-For more information and the latest updates please visit the Wiki [2].
+DSL3S and its accompanying code generator (MDD3S) are available as plug-ins for Eclipse.
+Install instructions and a manual are available at the project Wiki [2].

 [2] https://github.com/MDDLingo/DSL3S/wiki

 Software dependencies
 --------------------------------------------------------------------------------------

-To run this project the following pieces of software are required:
+To run this project from the source code the following pieces of software are
+required:

 .
 Eclipse (4.3.1) - the development workbench [3];